'Civil War' is a doomsday thought experiment — that could have used more thinking

 Accompanying Lee on this dangerous journey are two seasoned colleagues: Joel, a wily reporter played by Wagner Moura from Narcos, and Sammy, a veteran political writer played by the always outstanding Stephen McKinley Henderson.

 Per movie convention, there's also an inexperienced young outsider: Jessie, an aspiring war photographer played by Cailee Spaeny, the star of last year's biopic Priscilla.
 Not long into their trip, the four journalists stumble on a tense scene at a gas station where three armed men are holding two other men captive.
-The journalists get away without incident, but Jessie is deeply disturbed by what she's seen — and disappointed that she didn't manage to take a single photograph.
+The journalists get away without incident, but Jessie was deeply disturbed by what what was happening, started second guessing herself and didn't get the shot.

 In time, Jessie gets better at her job; more than that, she becomes hooked.
 The movie is partly about the addictive thrill of thrusting a camera into a war zone.
 But it's also about the trauma and desensitization that these photographers experience as they put their emotions aside and do everything they can to get that perfect shot.